Coherent Control of Photon Correlations in Trapped Ion Crystals

 {\em Linear ion crystal setup---}We here implement a free-space paraxial detection of the light scattered from $^{40}$Ca${^+}$ ion strings in a linear Paul trap of radial confinement of $\omega_x \approx \omega_y \approx (2\pi) 2.0$ MHz and tunable axial frequency of up to $\omega_z\approx (2\pi) 1.1$ MHz.
 The configuration, as depicted in Fig.~\ref{fig:scheme}, allows us to reach an efficient collection of coherently scattered photons along the linear ion chain axis with intrinsic spatial indistinguishability of the contributing ions and thus a high interference visibility~\cite{wolf2016visibility,obvsil2018nonclassical,kovalenko2023emergence}.
 The scattered light is here probed for ion numbers ranging from $N=2$ to $N=18$.
 Although the coupling efficiency to the detection optical mode remains constant for up to hundreds of ions, this upper limit for the ion number is set by the requirement of near-equal excitation by the 397~nm (Gaussian) excitation beam, whose Rabi frequency $\Omega$ and detuning $\Delta$ define a close-to-equal saturation parameter $s=2\Omega^2/(4\Delta^2+\Gamma^2)$ for each ion, with $\Gamma=(2\pi) 21.2$~MHz the natural linewidth of the $4^2{\rm S}_{1/2}\leftrightarrow 4^2{\rm P}_{1/2}$ transition.
-The large average inter-ion distance (on the order of a few $\mu$m) guarantees the mutual independence of ions for the optical dipole transition~\cite{devoe1996observation}, and it is controlled through the tunable setting of axial trapping potential $U_{\rm tip}$ applied to hollow-tip electrodes.
+The large average inter-ion distance (on the order of a few $\mu$m, set by the typical frequency-dependent Coulomb length scale $\ell_0=(e^2/4\pi\epsilon_0 M\omega_z^2)^{1/3}$, with $M$ the ion mass, $e$ the electron charge, and $\epsilon_0$ the free-space permittivity \cite{James1998}) guarantees the mutual independence of ions for the optical dipole transition~\cite{devoe1996observation}, and it is controlled through the tunable setting of axial trapping potential $U_{\rm tip}$ applied to hollow-tip electrodes.
 Varying the inter-ion distances effectively allows us to continuously change the interference pattern in the monitored direction from destructive to constructive points.
 This in turn alters the observed photon statistics, as demonstrated in the plots of the second-order autocorrelation functions $g^{(2)}(0)$ in Fig.~\ref{fig:scheme}.
 The light scattered from the ion chain is measured using a Hanbury-Brown and Twiss (HBT) setup with two single-photon avalanche diodes (SPADs).
 The photon rates for different axial trapping potentials provide the interference patterns emerging from the coherent scattering by many ions, while the photon correlations are deduced from the time-tagged measurements on the two SPADs.
 The number of ions $N$ in the trap is determined by ion counting in the transversal direction using an EM-CCD camera --- see~\cite{SM} for further details.